crownstone/website/23-research.md

 In the above thesis you see that deep learning is used to perform appliance identification.
 Here below you see for example the current consumption of a laptop over a single curve on 50 Hz (which means 20 ms).
 You see that it is quite spiky, quite different from a normal resistive load!
-The [PLAID](http://www.plaidplug.com/) dataset is also a very good source for high resolution current and voltage data (30 kHz) for a set of 11 devices.
+The [PLAID](http://www.plaidplug.com/) data set is also a very good source for high resolution current and voltage data (30 kHz) for a set of 11 devices.

 ![Laptop current consumption]({{ site.url }}/attachments/laptop_current_consumption.png "Laptop current consumption"){: style="max-width: 100%"}